Kingcorpe/portmanagement-/replit.md

 Actions are color-coded with old/new value comparisons and timestamps.

 ### Holdings Search
-A dedicated page that allows searching for tickers across all accounts in the system with powerful filtering and quick preview modals.
+A dedicated page that allows searching for tickers across all accounts in the system with powerful filtering and direct navigation to accounts.
 - **Search Endpoint**: `/api/holdings/search?ticker=BANK.TO&category=anchor&minValue=1000&maxValue=50000`
 - **Core Features**:
   - Search across all households, individuals, corporations, and joint accounts simultaneously
   - Automatic ticker normalization (.TO, .V, .CN, .NE, .TSX, .NYSE, .NASDAQ suffixes)
-  - Clickable results rows that open a modal preview
+  - Clickable results rows that navigate directly to the full account view
 - **Filters** (optional, combine as needed):
   - **Household Category**: Filter by Evergreen, Anchor, Pulse, Emerging Pulse, or Emerging Anchor
   - **Min/Max Value**: Filter holdings by their dollar value range